vuejs/events/src/resources/README.md

 #### The Pac-Man rule

 The Pac-Man Rule is a term that describes when you are standing with a group of people, make room for another person to join the circle.
 When that person joins the circle, to continuously leave room for another, in a shape of a Pac-Man's mouth.

 This is a best practice method if you want to keep your event inclusive.
 This helps attendees, especially newcomers feel more welcomed and included.

+#### Visual / Banner
+Try to have a visual/banner that's directly related to specific meetup edition, with the list of speakers, date etc.

+If people just see "Vuejs X Meetup", they don't click on it.
+With a specific visual/banner even those who don't click will know what you're organizing.

 ## Speakers' Handbook